Dot gov

 • Young children and people with weakened immune systems should avoid direct contact with poultry and freshly laid eggs when avian flu is in your area.

-• Do not allow toys, pacifiers, spill-proof cups, baby bottles, strollers, or similar items in livestock or poultry areas.
+• Do not allow toys, pacifiers, spill-proof cups, baby bottles, strollers, or similar items in areas with animals or animal products.

-Do not eat or drink in the areas where livestock are present.
+Do not eat, drink, smoke, or chew gum in the areas where animals, animal products, or animal droppings are present.

 Do not drink unpasteurized (raw) milk.

-Work with your veterinarian to keep your livestock and poultry healthy.
+Work with your veterinarian to keep your animals healthy.

 Practice good biosecurity to help prevent the spread of diseases among people, your animals, and wildlife.

-If you do become ill with flu-like symptoms, diarrhea lasting more than a few days, or a high fever, notify your health care provider and tell them that you work with livestock.
+If you do become ill with flu-like symptoms, diarrhea lasting more than a few days, or a high fever, notify your health care provider and tell them that you work with animals or their products.

 Avian Influenza (also known as bird flu) is very contagious and can make birds very sick.
-Check out the resources below to learn more about what avian influenza is, where its recently been detected, and biosecurity measures you can take to protect your flocks, employees, and yourself.
+It can also spread among other animals, like cows.
+Check out the resources below to learn more about what avian influenza is, where it has recently been detected, and biosecurity measures you can take to protect animals and people.

 More resources